maybeanerd/eoy/slides.md

 # Nix is a Language and a Package Manager that does both of these things

+Also known as the Nix DSL (Domain Specific Language) and nixpkgs (The Nix package manager/registry).

-It originated in 2003 as a research project by Eelco Dolstra at Utrecht University, and his 2006 doctoral thesis, **The Purely Functional Software Deployment Model**, describes a declarative and functional approach to software deployment and lays out the design of the Nix package manager. ([wikipedia](https://en.wikipedia.org/wiki/NixOS))
+It originated in 2003 as a research project by Eelco Dolstra at Utrecht University.

+His 2006 doctoral thesis, **The Purely Functional Software Deployment Model**, describes a declarative and functional approach to software deployment and lays out the design of the Nix package manager.

 ---
 layout: intro-image-right